Homological properties of invariant rings of permutation groups: Invariants of local cohomology and local cohomology of invariants

 \begin{thm} Let $G \le \sym_{n}$ act on $S$ by permutations.
 If $\chr(k) \neq 2$, then the Hilbert series of $S^{G}_{\sign}$ is given as

 If $\chr(k) = 2$, then $S^{G}_{\sign} = S^{G}$, and the Hilbert series is given as

-The right hand sides of both the equations above are to be interpreted as elements of $\mathbb{Q}(t)$. \end{thm} \begin{proof} It is known that for permutation actions, the Hilbert series of $S^{G}$ can be computed over characteristic zero using the Molien series, see \Cite[Proposition 4.3.4]{Smith:PolynomialInvariantsBook}.
+The right hand sides of both the equations above are to be interpreted as elements of $\mathbb{Q}(t)$. \end{thm} \begin{proof} It is known that for permutation actions, the Hilbert series of $S^{G}$ can be computed over characteristic zero using Molien's formula, see \cite[Proposition 4.3.4]{Smith:PolynomialInvariantsBook}.
 This proves the statement for characteristic two.

 Now let us assume that $\chr(k) \neq 2$.
-As noted earlier, the $\sign$-good monomials are then independent of characteristic, and thus, we may compute the Hilbert series using Molien's formula for semi-invariants in characteristic zero \Cite[Theorem 2.5.3]{Benson:PolynomialInvariantsBook}. \end{proof}
+As noted, the $\sign$-good monomials are then independent of characteristic, and thus, we may compute the Hilbert series using Molien's formula for semi-invariants in characteristic zero \cite[Theorem~2.5.3]{Benson:PolynomialInvariantsBook}. \end{proof}

 \begin{thm} If $G \le \sym_{n}$ acts on $S$ via permutations, then we have an isomorphism of graded $k$-vector spaces

 \end{thm} Coupled with \Cref{thm:sign-molien}, this yields a formula for the Hilbert function of $H_{\mathfrak{m}}^{n}(S)^{G}$. \begin{proof} In view of \Cref{cor:invariants-of-H-general}, one only needs to prove that